Published 27th November 2015

 Soakwell Tip #2 - Install Soakwells at slab stage

 Arrange with the builder to have Perth Soakwells install your soakwells at slab stage while excavator access is still available.
+At slab stage it is most common to install concrete soakwells.
+The reason for preferring concrete soakwells over poly soakwells at slab stage is that other trades may excavate the soakwell area with excavators which would damage poly soakwells, but concrete soakwells would not be easily damaged.
 This avoid headaches for a few reasons:

 - Builders tend to advise that soakwells can be installed at handover, however in MOST cases this is not possible once the house is handed over due to sewer/gas/water/Telstra services and pipes all located in the area originally reserved for soakwells.